 The starting point for the WHS was the declaration that the current humanitarian system and its limited financial resources, which are heavily bound up with the United Nations and with international NGOs, can no longer meet the constantly growing global need for humanitarian relief.
 Therefore, in Istanbul there were calls from many sides to strengthen the role of governments as well as local and national civil society organisations as first responders in crises and conflicts.
-These protagonists need to be empowered to take effective preventive action against conflicts and natural disasters in their own countries; to deal with humanitarian crises without outside help. and to rebuild social and economic infrastructure guickly in order to maintain long-term social stability and encourage development.
+These protagonists need to be empowered to take effective preventive action against conflicts and natural disasters in their own countries; to deal with humanitarian crises without outside help. and to rebuild social and economic infrastructure quickly in order to maintain long-term social stability and encourage development.

 This was accompanied by the appeal to shift the focus of humanitarian relief and crisis prevention to the affected people themselves and to recognise their right to a life of dignity, security and self determination.
 Numerous consultations with affected people prior to the actual summit led to the conclusion that - from their perspective - relief has so far often failed to address their actual needs, and that international relief organisations have generally not involved them in assessing requirements and planning the relief programmes.
 Moreover, affected people felt that external relief workers often did not understand their local capacities and structures.
 As a consequence of this, they felt ignored or even that their structures were weakened by the aimless zeal of external protagonists.
-This lack of local affiliation and local control was also said to facilitate the misuse of relief funds and to increase the risk of making the affected people dependent on international relief.
+This lack of local affiliation and local control was also said to facilitate the misuse of relief funds and to increase the risk of making the affected people dependent on international relief19 be linked with local strategies and capacities and support rather than weaken them